califlower/Multithreaded_Bank/README.md

 **credit**

-Credits money to an ccount
+Credits money to an account

 **finish**